amy324/Markdown-To-HTML-Microservice/README.md

 clone https://github.com/amy324/Markdown-To-HTML-Microservice
 ```

-3. Import the package in your Go code and use the `MarkdownToHTML` function as shown in the example above.
+3. Add your own markdown to be converted into the `main` function and use the `MarkdownToHTML` function as shown in the example above.

 ## Code Explanation